textpattern/textpattern-toolbelt/README.md

 * README.txt.
 * package.json.
 * README.md (if possible: might need to be done afterwards, if the file download links have yet to be created).
-* The `version` pref val in textpattern/vendors/Textpattern/DB/Data/core.prefs.
+* The `version` pref val in `textpattern/vendors/Textpattern/DB/Data/core.prefs`.
-* The `textpattern.version` value in textpattern.js.
+* The `textpattern.version` `value in textpattern.js`.
 * Theme manifests.

 ### Step 4

 Check for files containing Windows line-endings (`\r\n`) and convert those to Unix-style.
-Prevents false 'modified files' alarms for uploads done in FTP ASCII mode.
+This prevents false 'modified files' alarms for uploads done in FTP ASCII mode.

 ### Step 5

-Because upgrade scripts don't run on new installs, make sure the contents of the /setup directory is completely in sync with all that's done in the /update scripts.
+Because upgrade scripts don't run on new installs, make sure the contents of the `/setup` directory is completely in sync with all that's done in the `/update` scripts.
 Most of this is handled automatically but any per-user prefs or values injected from the setup process may need to be added by hand.

-Also verify that multi-site files such as .htaccess, .htaccess-dist and css.php are up-to-date with their root counterparts.
+Also verify that multi-site files such as `.htaccess`, `.htaccess-dist` and `css.php` are up-to-date with their root counterparts.

 ### Step 6